VdszHun/VdszHun/README.md

 </div>

-Please note that the Discord button simply redirects you to Discord's official website, that button is simply meant to represent that I am available on Discord, something that can be found above in the text.
+Please note that the Discord button simply redirects you to Discord's official website, that button is simply meant to represent that I am available on Discord, but currently I don't accept friend requests.
 Special thanks to `rafaballerini` and `anuraghazra` for making this readme possible.
 Special thanks to `A Random Person` for testing this readme.